Hachiman-zm/SFP/README.md

 # SFP
 Implementation of "A Compressive Prior Guided Mask Predictive Coding Approach for Video Analysis" in ACCV2022

-The code will be upadted as soon as possible!
+The code will be updated as soon as possible!